mantidproject/mantid/docs/source/algorithms/CreateCacheFilename-v1.rst

 The purpose of this algorithm is to create a unique filename for a cache so that a workflow can reuse results from previous computations.

-The algorithm will accept a prefix, :class:`PropertyManager
-<mantid.kernel.PropertyManager>`, list of properties to use from the
-property manager (empty is use all), and a string array (or List) of other properties to use, and a directory for cache files to exist in (default described below).
+The algorithm will accept a prefix, :class:`~mantid.kernel.PropertyManager`, list of properties to use from the property manager (empty is use all), and a string array (or List) of other properties to use, and a directory for cache files to exist in (default described below).

-The list of property names will be used to select which of the properties in the :class:`PropertyManager
-<mantid.kernel.PropertyManager>` will be used to calculate the hash
-and will be interpreted as globbing.
+The list of property names will be used to select which of the properties in the :class:`~mantid.kernel.PropertyManager` will be used to calculate the hash and will be interpreted as globbing.

-The string array of other_properties will be key/value pairs of properties that should be considered, but are not in the provided :class:`PropertyManager <mantid.kernel.PropertyManager>`.
+The string array of other_properties will be key/value pairs of properties that should be considered, but are not in the provided :class:`~mantid.kernel.PropertyManager`.

 If a directory is not specified, cache files will go into a cache subdirectory of :class:`ConfigService.getUserPropertiesDir()